zzbazza/instagram-scraper/README.md

 }
 ```

-## Scraped Instagram Profile
+## Scraped Instagram profile
-Structure of each user detail looks like this:
+Structure of each user profile looks like this:

 ```json
 {